 14. Do you believe that faith in a God or gods is a mental disorder?

-No, I wouldn’t call it a disorder.
+No, I wouldn’t call it a disorder but it fits all the hallmarks of a delusion.
 It’s probably a form of denial, of hiding from a harsh reality combined with some intellectual dishonesty or a failure to apply due scrutiny.
 Childhood indoctrination also plays an important part.
 It’s quite telling in this context that most children adhere to the religion of their parents.

 15. Must God be known through the scientific method?

-Not necessarily.
-However, the scientific method is the best way we have found so far of gaining real knowledge and understanding that explain the universe, so it would certainly help.
+The scientific method is the best way we have found so far of gaining real knowledge and understanding to explain the universe, so it would certainly help.

 16. If you answered yes to the previous question, then how do you avoid a category mistake by requiring material evidence for an immaterial God?